-On April 27th, all Netherlands is a party!
+On April 27th, all the Netherlands is a party!
 From the biggest cities to the smallest hamlets, the entire country celebrates King’s Day, known as Koningsdag.
 There are street markets everywhere, where people sell all kinds of miscellany and (home-made) treats.
 Bands are playing on every street corner, people are dancing in their orange outfits.
 Tradition dictates that the Royal family visits one or two municipalities in the Netherlands on this day, so with some luck, you might see them yourself!

 As we are the Dutch company, at Daxx we also celebrate King’s Day!
 Here are 5 facts you should know about this holiday.

 King’s Day is the time of year the Dutch people celebrate the king’s birthday.
 It’s a bit of an adjustment for everyone since it used to be called Queen’s Day for decades up until five years ago when King Willem-Alexander was crowned.

 The Dutch royal family bears the name: House of Oranje.
 This literally means the orange color.
 As a result, it has become a Dutch national color.
-During the celebration, people wear orange clothes, often even donning orange wigs, make-up or any orange parts of the costume.
+During the celebration, people wear orange clothes, often even donning orange wigs, make-up, or any orange parts of the costume.
 And so plenty brands use this to their advantage to show their patriotic love: beats headphones, grills, barbies, and more.
-All are tapping into Dutch sense of belonging to then exploit it to the full.
+All are tapping into the Dutch sense of belonging to then exploit it to the full.

 On King’s Day, people are allowed to sell things on the street without requiring a permit.
 Flea (‘free’) markets are held in parks and streets, with many people offering their unwanted possessions, music or other entertainment for sale.
 In Utrecht, the flea markets even start the night before.